Spyder-0/Pong-PSP/README.md

 # Installation
 - Make sure your PSP has Custom Firmware installed, such as PRO-CFW.
 This will allow unsigned code to run. <br/>

-Download the ROM from the [`releases page`](https://github.com/SpyderGamer/Pong-PSP/releases) and extract the contents to this directory on the PSP Memory: `PSP/GAME/Pong`. <br/>
+Download the ROM from the [`releases page`](https://github.com/Spyder-0/Pong-PSP/releases) and extract the contents to this directory on the PSP Memory Card: `/PSP/GAME/Pong`. <br/>

 Note that you can also play this on an emulator such as PPSSPP.